You can be an entrepreneur and have a great writing habit.

 You’ll be amazed at how many words come out of you by the time you’re done writing.

 If anything, a daily writing habit allows you to create a series of reflection points for you to track your progress.
 You create snapshots of what you’re doing, what’s working, what isn’t working, areas that you need to grow, accomplishments, and so on every time that you write honestly.
-It’s cool as an entrepreneur to come back to points of your development and realize where you were at at a certain point.
-It’s provides perspective to something that would otherwise have gone unnoticed at times.
+It’s cool as an entrepreneur to come back to points of your development and realize where you were at a certain point.
+It provides perspective to something that would otherwise have gone unnoticed at times.
 Not only this, but it boosts clarity and creativity overall, which helps your reflection moments become sharp.

-Your daily writing habit develop a strong personal discipline that will transfer to other areas of your life.
+Your daily writing habit develops a strong personal discipline that will transfer to other areas of your life.
 Your overall effectiveness will begin to increase as you start to give your brain some time on the bench to rest.
 With so many ideas and thoughts going at once, it’s no wonder why most entrepreneurs may feel burnout on a deeper level.

 Do the damn thing.